Hello! I’m so glad you’re here!

 Hi and welcome!
 I’m Prasanta, a writer, poet, and artist, and mom of three fabulous kids.
-I’m a big fan of reading, chai, and popcorn, and of course, writing.
+I’m a big fan of reading, chai, and popcorn (my go-to snack), and of course, writing.
 When I’m not writing, I’m usually thinking about writing.
 I have been blogging and posting online here for nearly 13 years and writing since I learned how to hold a pencil.
 I have stacks of notebook journals–some of which are filled with teenage angst.
 Can we call that writing?
 Well, yes, we’ll call it bad writing, but necessary, and we’ll just move on and not talk about those. : )

 I was born under an Asian sun, raised in the Appalachian foothills in the south, and I now live in the Upper Midwest, digging out of snow piles all winter long.
 If someone asks, I consider the south “home”, as it is where I spent most of my formative years, but to be honest, the answer to that question is truly complex and layered.
 I no longer have my southern accent, but make no mistake, it comes right back when I talk to someone from the south.
 Ever hear an Indian gal with a southern accent?
-Come on over to my front porch. : ) I’ll make you chai (or coffee, I like that, too), and we’ll talk about all of the things over some good food, like fish tacos, tandoori chicken, or sushi.
+Come on over to my front porch. : ) I’ll make you chai (or coffee, I like that, too), we’ll talk about all of the things over some good food, like fish tacos, tandoori chicken, or sushi.

 I wrote my first poem when I was in first grade, and well, never stopped writing.
-I write nonfiction and poetry, and one day, I’d like to try fiction.
+I write creative nonfiction, poetry, and fiction.
+At the heart of each piece is a story being told.

-I am a regular contributor at The Contemplative Writer and The Mudroom Blog, and have been published at Bramble Lit Mag, Relief Journal, The Curator, Sojourners, Propel Women, (in)courage, Inheritance Mag, The Contemplative Writer (regular contributor for 2 years), The Redbud Post, The Perennial Gen, Tweetspeak Poetry, Red Tent Living, Barren Magazine, Silver Birch Press, and more.
+I am a regular contributor to The Mudroom Blog, and have been published at Bramble Lit Mag, Relief Journal, The Curator, Sojourners, Propel Women, (in)courage, Inheritance Mag, The Contemplative Writer (regular contributor for 2 years), The Redbud Post, The Perennial Gen, Tweetspeak Poetry, Red Tent Living, Barren Magazine, Silver Birch Press.
+I have upcoming work in The Truly Co., and a New York Quarterly anthology.
+In addition, I have some devotional pieces to be published in the near future.

-Sign up for my quarterly newsletter, where I share updates, other writers to follow, what I’m reading, writing, and other links I hope you will find interesting and informative.
 I also promise to include some poetry. : ) Why poetry?
 Because poetry is one of my great loves.
 And because “poetry is a way of taking life by the throat,” (Robert Frost) and because “poetry is the liquid voice that can wear through stone” (Adrienne Rich). (*You can sign up here on the site; your email is safe with me and only used for me to send this monthly e-letter to you, no spam, and you can unsubscribe any time.)

 “Poetry is life distilled.” – Gwendolyn Brooks